Thesys-lab/parity-models/train/README.md

-# Training parity models
+# Training parity models, encoders, and decoders
-This repository contains the code used for training parity models.
+This repository contains the code used for training parity models, encoders, and decoders for learning-based coded computation approaches.

 ## Background
 The figure below shows an example of our target setup: